TFAGaming/Homestead/docs/Configuration/Economy.md

 ## Member Taxes

 Require all members of a region to pay taxes to stay trusted for every week (configurable).

+!!! warning

+    If you change one of the settings for the member taxes system, you must restart the server.

 ```yaml
 taxes: